bandprotocol/bandchain-docs-archived/docs/integration-tools/pricefeedx/getting-started.md

 ##### Replace to use ibc-go v5

-To ensure compatibility with the pricefeedx module, kindly update the ibc-go version to v5 by replacing
+To ensure compatibility with the pricefeed module, kindly update the ibc-go version to v5 by replacing

 ```go
 require (